Varva, Chernihiv Oblast: Culture

+In Varva there is a community school (zemstvo school) built in 1912, which contains characteristic features of Ukrainian architectural modernism.
+(Architect: Opanas Slastion) The school building has decorative large cornices and ornaments, trapezoidal windows and doors.
+The school is designed for 200 students, who can be taught in four classrooms.

 Each year on the 17th of September there is a "village day", where traditionally a fair is held where residents participant with collective art shows.

 In the center of the village square is a "Fairy-tale Village", made in 1924, with gazebos, children's playgrounds, place of registration for special town events and several memorial signs.

 Along 'Peace Street' is the Park of Glory, made in 1967, which has the Obelisk of Glory, Alley of Glory and several of memorials.

 Infrastructure

 Varva is an urban-type settlement which is located 200 km from the regional center, Chernihiv and 35 km from the railway station in Pryluky.
-The only transportion system is over its roads both domestic and long distance.
+The only transportation system is over its roads both domestic and long distance.

 Today Varva has 49 multi-storey buildings, 93 streets and alleys, 1856 residential buildings and 1810 individual households.

 The settlement has two artificial reservoirs, called Reservoir 1 and 2.